-Brain stimulation may buffer feelings of social painDecember 4th, 2012 in Psychology & Psychiatry /
+Brain stimulation may buffer feelings of social painDecember 4, 2012 in Medicine & Health / Psychology & Psychiatry

 Accumulating evidence suggests that certain brain areas involved in processing physical pain may also underlie feelings of social pain.
 But can altering brain activity in these areas actually change how people experience social pain?